Sometimes landowners find themselves wondering, “What will happen to this place I have so lovingly cared for after I’m gone?”

 In addition to meeting the conservation goals you have for your land, donating land or a conservation easement can have significant tax benefits.
 It is important to talk with your tax and legal advisers to understand all the benefits and implications of conservation options.

 The Land Trust Alliance is an excellent resource as you start thinking about conserving your land.
 Visit their website to Get Started.

-We are also happy to talk with you about conservation options, and whether your property aligns with our strategic goals for conserving marine shorelines; wetlands, riparian areas and their connected forests; and prairies and oak woodlands.
+We are also happy to talk with you about conservation options, and whether your property aligns with our strategic plan for conserving marine shorelines; wetlands, riparian areas and their connected forests; and prairies and oak woodlands.

 Capitol Land Trust is accredited by the Land Trust Association Accreditation Commission.
 This accreditation affirms Capitol Land Trust meets the national quality standards outlined in the Land Trust Standards and Practices of:

 - Strong Transactions